 We recognise the contribution and sacrifice made by members of the armed forces community.

 The short film 60 second Covenant provides an overview of the Covenant and its importance.

-In 2017 Isle of Wight, Portsmouth, Gosport and Southampton councils came together to adopt a partnership approach to delivering the covenant within the Solent region of the wider County of Hampshire.
-Entitled Strengthening Local Covenant delivery, the aim of this partnership is to:
+In 2017 Isle of Wight, Portsmouth, Gosport and Southampton councils came together to adopt a partnership.
+The aim of this partnership is to:

-- Provide a broader understanding of the needs of the local veteran population as well as serving personnel during transition to civilian life;
+- understand the needs of the local veteran population as well as serving personnel during transition to civilian life